interactiveaudiolab/WUT/README.md

 # WUT - Web Unmixing Tool

-The Interactive Audio Laboratory's browser-based interactive source separation app.
-This application allows one to perform interactive audio source separation using deep clustering.
+WUT is the [Interactive Audio Laboratory's] (http://music.cs.northwestern.edu) browser-based interactive source separation app.
+This end-user application makes it easy for musicians, producers and podcasters to apply audio source separation to unmix a recording into individual tracks.
+For example, if you have a recording with two overlapping voices, or a recording with a voice and backing track and want to remove a voice, WUT makes it easy.
+WUT also learns from user interaction and correction, improving its performance for next time.

 **This work is currently in pre-alpha stage and is under active development.**

 ## Installation
+WUT is a client-server application that uses a Javascript front-end to connect to a Python back-end server.

 WUT requires Python 3.6 or later and [redis-server](https://redis.io/).